flgkd/integer-linear-programming-notes/notes/15-ai-assisted-ilp-and-milp.md

 ### 6.3 Exactness

-If AI only selects among cuts already known to be valid, the solver does not lose correctness merely because the selection policy is learned.
+If AI only selects among cuts already known to be valid, using a learned selection rule does not by itself invalidate an otherwise complete exact search.

-However:

-> **a neural network should not be allowed to invent an inequality and have it treated as a valid cut without mathematical verification.**
+A different issue arises if a model generates a new inequality.
+That inequality cannot be treated as a valid cut merely because the model predicts that it is useful.
+Its validity still needs an independent mathematical argument or certificate.

-Cut prediction and cut validity are different problems.
+Cut usefulness and cut validity are different questions.

 ### 6.4 Best Use Cases